denoland/manual/getting_started/permissions.md

 Deno.env.get("HOME");
 ```

-This is an example of how to allow-list environment variables:
+This is an example of how to allow access to environment variables:

 ```shell
 # Allow all environment variables